Rasmusafj/02456-deep-learning-project12/README.md

 The end goal was a paper with the proposed method and results.
 The paper can be found in `paper/arpethick-CAE.pdf`.
 The abstract is included below.

+## Title of paper: Environmental sound classification with semi-supervised learning
+### Abstract
+In this paper, we provide preliminary work on a semi-supervised learning approach for environmental sound classification.
+A convolutional autoencoder is used for pre-training the weights in the network.
+Two different methods for the invertions of the max-pooling layers are examined in the decoder; upsampling and unpooling.
+The semi-supervised approach is benchmarked against a supervised approach with similar architecture on the public available dataset ESC-50.
+The ESC-US dataset is used for unsupervised pre-training.
+The results show that the autoencoder learns useful features leading to semi-supervised learning yielding slightly better performance utilizing the unlabeled data.

 ## Setup

 Run the following commands to setup the conda environment.